Acute Stress Disorder

 ASD is an anxiety disorder triggered by traumatic events, manifesting in symptoms like recurring memories, nightmares, and emotional numbness.
 Differing from PTSD by its shorter duration, ASD requires timely intervention to prevent progression.
 If signs of ASD are present, schedule an appointment with Balanced Mind Mental Health for evaluation and support.

 Disclaimer: This information is for educational purposes only (regardless of date or topic), offering generalized details.
 It is NOT comprehensive and does not include all relevant information about conditions, treatments, medications, side effects, or risks for specific patients.
 It aims to aid understanding of mental health conditions or treatments, not to replace medical advice or the evaluation, diagnosis, or treatment provided by a healthcare provider tailored to an individual’s unique circumstances.
 Always consult a healthcare professional for a thorough evaluation, diagnosis, and treatment plan.
 This information does not endorse any treatment or medication as safe, effective, or approved.
-Balanced Mind Mental Health and its affiliates disclaims any warranty or liability associated with this information or its use.
+Additionally, portions of this content were generated with the assistance of artificial intelligence.
+Balanced Mind Mental Health and its affiliates disclaim any warranty or liability associated with this information or its use.

 © 2024 by Balanced Mind Mental Health, LLC